How to Transfer All Files from One SSD to Another | Easy & Secure

 Secure Download

 As a free backup and restore tool, it can help you transfer all data including OS from SSD to SSD by backing up the old disk and restoring it on new drive.
-And you can schedule backup disk to ensure data safety if you don't need to transfer it immediately.
+Follow the steps below to create and restore the backup image of your SSD.

 Step 2.
-Make a backup of your source SSD
+Back up your source SSD

-First of all, you need to create a hard drive image with the Disk Backup or System Backup feature.
-If you want to back up individual files or specific partitions instead, choose File Backup or Partition Backup accordingly.
+Before proceeding, create a complete image of your source SSD using the Disk Backup or System Backup feature.
+If you only need to back up certain files or partitions, choose File Backup or Partition Backup accordingly.

 Home Restore